Carnival in Tenerife 2025

 DSC01563

-A whole field of buses spent the entire evening shuttling merry participants and carnival spectators.
+A whole field of buses took the merry participants and spectators of the carnival home all evening.

 DSC01572